Repeated Measurements Analysis

 Note: For practical work, participants must bring their own laptop with a fully licensed version of the software.

-Related Courses: Modelling Binary and Categorical Repeated Measurements Data; Analysis of Mixed Models
+Related Courses: Modelling Binary and Categorical Repeated Measurements Data; Linear Mixed Models